Open-Data-Science-at-SIO/Open-Data-Science-at-SIO.github.io/_posts/2017-09-02-Lisa_Komoroske_seminar.md

 comments: true
 ---

+Dear all,

-Dear all, we are looking forward to having Dr. Lisa Komoroske (UMASS/NOAA) speak at our Marine Biology Seminar this Fall!
+We are looking forward to having **Dr. Lisa Komoroske** (UMASS/NOAA) speak at our Marine Biology Seminar this Fall.

-October 13
+October 13,
 12pm, Hubbs Hall 4500

 See you there!